Skparab1/encryption-code-gui/README.md

   - it usually works, but sometimes it causes sync glitches and randomly times you out

 ## Current bug status
+  - Pending
     - unfreeze colors when reset all settings is unoperational - will do soon hang on
-  - FIX THIS BUG: mac backspace key renders "Backpace" - Not started
+    - FIX THIS BUG: mac backspace key renders "Backpace" - Almost done
-  - THINGS TO ADD: when account session expires, give option to log in - Yeah doing
+    - when account session expires, give option to log in - Yeah doing
+  - CLOSED
     - add Mousedragged to slider bar - DONE

 # Main features that work